 If the proposed resolution is unacceptable to the student or to the other principals in the grievance, either party may then appeal to the Senior Vice President of Justice, Equity and Anti Racism.
 The Senior Vice President may attempt to reach an informal resolution and/or investigate the grievance as described above or shall review all of the documents pertaining to the case, hear the parties and convene such meetings as required to resolve the complaint.
 If consensus on a resolution cannot be reached, the Senior Vice President will render a decision as soon as possible after an appeal has been submitted.
 It typically takes about 10 days, but may take up to 21 days, to consider the appeal when such additional time is deemed necessary.
 In rare instances where extenuating circumstances exist, appeals may take longer than 21 days for a decision to be rendered.
-The decision of the chief diversity officer is final.
+The decision of the Senior Vice President is final.

 If a grievance pertains to the actions of the director of OARS or the Senior Vice President specifically, or they are unable to otherwise serve in the above outlined capacities due to any other conflict of interest, an appropriate senior-level administrator will be appointed to serve in their place during the relevant parts of the grievance process.

 Privacy and Confidentiality